Azure-Samples/multimodal-rag-code-execution/deployment/README.md

     ```

 1. Make all required changes to the code
-1. Run the `push.ps1` script using PowerShell
+1. Run the `publish-aca.ps1` script using PowerShell (or `publish-webapp.ps1` in case of WebApps)

     ```powershell
     # Make sure to run from root of the repository
-    .\deployment\push.ps1 -RG <resource-group-name>
+    .\deployment\publish-aca.ps1 -RG <resource-group-name>
     ```

     **NOTES**
     - script assumes you have the Azure CLI installed and logged in to the correct subscription
     - target resorce group must have been created by the deployment script
     - images will be built and pushed to the container registry sequentially.
 This process will take about 10 minutes.
-    - All WebApps will restart to use the new images
+    - All Container/Web Apps will restart to use the new images

 ## Local development